Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Bead splitting processes and continuum random trees

-The distribution of ranked masses of atoms of $\mu_1$ is the $\PD(\hf,\hf)$ distribution of ranked lengths of excursions of Brownian bridge, and masses corresponding to these lengths are distributed along the spine of length $\lambda(R_1)$ in an exchangeable random order.
-Moreover, the length $\lambda(R_1)$ is itself a measurable functional of the $\PD(\hf,\hf)$ random discrete distribution of masses along the spine, as discussed in \cite{PPY,csp}.
+The distribution of ranked masses of atoms of $\mu_1$ is the Poisson--Dirichlet distribution $\mathrm{PD}(\frac{1}{2},\frac{1}{2})$, which is the distribution of ranked lengths of excursions of Brownian bridge, and masses corresponding to these lengths are distributed along the spine of length $\lambda(R_1)$ in an exchangeable random order.
+Moreover, the length $\lambda(R_1)$ is itself a measurable functional of the $\mathrm {PD}(\frac{1}{2},\frac{1}{2} )$ random discrete distribution of masses along the spine, as discussed in \cite{PPY,csp}.

-For $n\ge 1$, the bead splitting process $((R_n,\mu_n),n\ge 1)$ described in terms of decreasing mass processes in Definition \ref{defbsp} can be described in terms of Brownian bridges, as follows.
+For $n\ge1$, the bead splitting process $((R_n,\mu_n),n\ge1)$ described in terms of decreasing mass processes in Definition~\ref{defbsp} can be described in terms of Brownian bridges, as follows:

-\begin{itemize}\item Start from a segment
+\begin{itemize} \item Start from a segment

-where $d\tau$ denotes the Stietjes measure with cumulative distribution function given in \re{locid}, associated with the inverse local time $\tau$ of a standard Brownian bridge $\BB$ of length $1$.
+where $d\tau$ denotes the Stieltjes measure with cumulative distribution function given in (\ref{locid}), associated with the inverse local time $\tau$ of a standard Brownian bridge $B^{\mathrm{br}}$ of length $1$.